oceanprotocol-archive/OEPs/11/README.md

 Clearly, the price of drops depends on the total supply:

-* more users buy drops and total supply increases => drops price shoots up;
+* More users buy drops and total supply increases => drops price shoots up;
-* more users sell drops and total supply decreases => drops price plummets;
+* More users sell drops and total supply decreases => drops price plummets;

 Curation market smart contract SHOULD have bonding curve function as: